Congress Weighs Future of Second Chance Pell Grants

 But in July 2015, the Obama Department of Education (DOE) created a pilot Second Chance program under a different HEA section to finesse the Hill-imposed ban and bring financial aid to thousands of state and federal inmates through partnerships with scores of colleges.

 Unless Congress repeals its ban, the program will lapse if DOE fails to renew it.
-In its first year, Trump’s DOE extended the Second Chance Pell grant program for the 2017-18 academic year, but its intentions for this year aren’t obvious.
-There are some hopeful signs for those who view continued Second Chance Pell grants as a useful tool for promoting the rehabilitation of inmates before they are released from incarceration.
+In its first year, Trump’s DOE extended the Second Chance Pell Grant program for the 2017-18 academic year, but its intentions for this year aren’t obvious.
+There are some hopeful signs for those who view continued Second Chance Pell grants as a valuable tool for promoting the rehabilitation of inmates before they are released.

 Perhaps surprisingly, some of the encouraging signs come from President Trump himself.
-His State of the Union address in January outlined the goal of “reforming our prisons” by helping “former inmates who have served their time get a second chance.”
+In January, his State of the Union address outlined the goal of “reforming our prisons” by helping “former inmates who have served their time get a second chance.”

-In March, he issued a presidential proclamation recognizing April as Second Chance Month, noting in the process affording those who have been held accountable for crimes the chance to become productive citizens is a crucial factor in cutting crime rates and prison populations.
+In March, he issued a presidential proclamation recognizing April as Second Chance Month, noting that in the process, affording those who have been held accountable for crimes the chance to become productive citizens is a crucial factor in cutting crime rates and prison populations.

-But this year, facing large numbers of contentious issues, Congress got off to a slow start in its attempts to reauthorize the Higher Education Act.
-House Republicans had managed to pass a bill out of the Education and the Workforce Committee last December, H.R.
-4508, the “Promoting Real Opportunity, Success, and Prosperity through Education Reform,” known for short as the PROSPER Act.
-Thus far it hasn’t come to a House floor vote.
-It’s silent on the Second Chance Pell grants but would repeal any DOE grant program that remains unfunded.
+But this year, facing many contentious issues, Congress got off to a slow start in its attempts to reauthorize the Higher Education Act.
+House Republicans passed a bill out of the Education and the Workforce Committee last December, H.R.
+4508, the “Promoting Real Opportunity, Success, and Prosperity through Education Reform,” known short as the PROSPER Act.
+Thus far, it hasn’t come to a House floor vote.
+It’s silent on the Second Chance Pell Grants but would repeal any unfunded DOE grant program.

 The Senate made even less progress, where Health, Education, Labor, and Pensions Committee Chairman Lamar Alexander (R-TN) — who opposed creating Second Chance grants in 2015 — earlier this year pronounced himself willing to consider making the program’s renewal part of the higher education reauthorization bill, saying Pell grants for prisoners “in the right circumstances is a good idea.”

-But Alexander recently said his committee wouldn’t be able to produce a bill this year.
-Even if thus far elusive consensus should somehow be reached in that panel, the midterm elections-shortened calendar provides little time for working on it.
+But Alexander recently said his committee couldn’t produce a bill this year.
+Even if thus far, elusive consensus should somehow be reached in that panel, the midterm elections-shortened calendar provides little time for working on it.

 Categories